 A godly company enhances Christian living.
-Christ’s believers were instructed not to leave the assembly of other godly people (He.
-10:25).
-Even where two or three would gather, the Lord’s presence would be felt (Mt.
-18:20).
+Christ’s believers were instructed not to leave the assembly of other godly people (Hebrews 10:25).
+Even where two or three would gather, the Lord’s Presence would be felt (Matthew 18:20).
 We do not always have a chance to choose our company, and if we did, we may not choose the right one.
-Jesus’ last companions were criminals and only one was sympathetic.
+Jesus’ last companions were criminals, and only one was sympathetic.
 Jesus’ last disciple, no one knew he had, was Joseph of Arimathea.
 He gave up his own burial place to Jesus.
-Then there was John Zebedee, the trustee of Jesus’ mother, and there were some women; but where were the men who had promised to die with their teacher?
+Then there was John Zebedee, the trustee of Jesus’ mother, and there were some women, but where were the men who had promised to die with Jesus, their Teacher?
 Their minds had yet to be opened.
-Lord Dewar believed, “Minds are like parachutes – they only function when open.
-Some minds are like concrete – thoroughly mixed and permanently set.
-Some open minds should post signs, ‘Closed for Repairs’” (S.S. p.1161).
-To the wise man, “The purpose of a man’s mind is like deep water, but a man of understanding will draw it out” (Prov.
-20:5).
-To Jesus it was the heart that contained the ingredients for the right company (Lk.
-6:45).
+Lord Dewar believed, “Minds are like parachutes –- they only function when open.
+Some minds are like concrete –- thoroughly mixed and permanently set.
+Some open minds should post signs, ‘Closed for Repairs'” (S.S. p.1161).
+To the wise man, “The purpose of a man’s mind is like deep water, but a man of understanding will draw it out” (Proverbs 20:5).
+To Jesus it was the heart that contained the ingredients for the right company (Luke 6:45).
 The mouth will disclose whether we want to associate with that person.

 People can spot us permanently with their character.
 Take this age-old story for instance.
 A Greek father, by the name of Sophronius had a beautiful daughter, named Eulalia.
 She wanted to visit her friend Lucinda, who had tinted her reputation.
 Father denied her wish and the daughter countered indignantly, “Then you must think me exceedingly weak.”
 Sophronius picked up a dead coal from the fireplace and handed it to Eulalia.
 She hesitated to touch it, but father coaxed her, “Take it, my child, it will not burn you.”
 She took it and her milky white hand was stained.
 “Father,” she broke out in tears and remarked, “We cannot be too careful in handling coal!”
 “No,” agreed her father, “for even when they do not burn, they blacken.”